jimhigson/oboe.js/writing/main/5_Implementation.md

 a function which tests ascents for that clause, for example by checking the field name; by partial completion the field name function would be specialised to match against one particular name.
-Having generated a function to match against the left-most clause, compilation recurs by passing itself the remaining unparsed right-side of the string.
-This continues until there is nothing left to parse.
+Having generated a function to match against the left-most clause, compilation continues recursively by passing itself the remaining unparsed right-side of the string.
+The recursion continues until the terminal case where there is nothing left to parse.
 On each recursive call the clause function generated wraps the result from the last recursive call, resulting ultimately in a concentric series of clause functions.
-The order of this series of functions mirrors the path ordering as an ascent, so that the outermost function matches against the deepest node, at the near end of the ascent, and the innermost against the shallowest, at the far end.
+The order of these functions mirrors the ordering of paths as an ascent, so that the outermost function matches against the node at the near end of the ascent, and the innermost against the far end.
 When evaluated against an ascent, each clause function examines the head of the list and, if it matches, passes the list onto the next function.
 A special clause function, `skip1` is used for the `.` (parent) syntax and places no condition on the head of the list,